Smoking Recreational Cannabis in the European Union

 He’s no stranger to what’s happening in Canada and USA with recreational cannabis and has spent time with the big Canadian growers and the Arcview Group (one of the biggest cannabis-focused venture capital networks out there) to help them better understand the potential of recreational marijuana in Europe.
 He believes that the move towards legalizing medical marijuana before recreational marijuana is what Europe should have done.
 He’s now pushing for that with the help of Karulo who is working for CHK Solutions in the area of seeds and grow management.
 They’ve established exclusive relationships with marijuana growing technology companies from Canada and USA to bring the tech to Europe which they sell to growers (some on the black markets).
 That way they’ll be ahead of the game when the legalization of recreational marijuana finally happens.
 Unfortunately, that may not happen anytime soon.

-We sat down with Spain’s top cannabis attorney and activist, Oriol Casals, to hear his thoughts on the situation in his office which happens to be located in one of Gaudi’s last buildings that isn’t a museum.
+We sat down with Spain’s top cannabis attorney and activist, Oriol Casals, to hear his thoughts on the situation in his office which happens to be located in one of Gaudi’s last buildings that aren’t a museum.

 Oriol is no stranger to tangling with the Spanish legal system.
 In July of 2017, he amassed 50,000 signatures to pass a law that recognized the rights of the people to smoke cannabis in their own homes (118 in favor and 8 against) and also provided a legal framework for associations to provide 150 kilos per club a year.
 The Spanish President suspended the new law shortly afterwards arguing that Catalonia has no competencies and defending Spanish drug laws that date back to 1967.
 Oriol thinks Spain’s 1967 drugs act which forbids consumption of any drug (if not for medical or scientific reasons) is archaic, and that Spain needs to abolish it.
 If the bill doesn’t even specify what the punishment should be, then how can it be “enforced”?